 Students are encouraged to know where the emergency exits are.
 In the event of an emergency involving a residential facility, evacuation may be required.
-If a fire alarm is going off in a residence hall, students must immediately leave the building using the stairwells.
-Students are directed not to use the elevators in a fire emergency.
+If a fire alarm is going off in a residence hall, all occupants must immediately leave the building using the stairwells.
+They are directed not to use the elevators in a fire emergency.
 If they are stuck in an elevator during a fire, an emergency phone is available to use to contact emergency services.

-If students see smoke or see fire and the fire alarm system has not activated, they are directed to pull the nearest pull station as they leave the building through the nearest emergency exit.
-Students are instructed not to investigate the cause of the fire and not to try to bring belongings with them.
-Students are instructed to move away from the building once they are outside and to proceed to a safe location and remain there.
+If people see smoke or see fire and the fire alarm system has not activated, they should pull the nearest pull station as they leave the building through the nearest emergency exit.
+No one should investigate the cause of the fire.
+No one should try to bring belongings with them.
+Once they are outside, everyone should move away from the building, go to a safe location at least 50 feet away, and remain there.
 Responding emergency personnel evaluate the emergency and take appropriate action to address the situation.
 No reentry into the building is allowed until the authorized emergency responders declare the building safe.